Making AI Less "Thirsty": Uncovering and Addressing the Secret Water Footprint of AI Models

+Finally, despite the enormous scope-3 supply-chain water footprint \cite{Apple_Sustainability_Report_2024}, there is limited data available for embodied water usage by chip manufacturing.
+We recommend further research on scope-3 water consumption to achieve a comprehensive understanding of AI's overall water footprint and to foster corporate water stewardship.

-\subsection{``When'' and ``Where'' Matter!}
+\subsection{``When'' and ``Where'' Matter}

-Figure~\ref{fig:water_carbon_google_lamda} shows that ``when'' and ``where'' to train a large AI model can significantly affect the water footprint.
-The underlying reason is the \emph{spatial-temporal} diversity of both on-site and off-site WUE --- on-site WUE changes due to variations of outside weather conditions, and off-site WUE changes due to variations of the grid's energy fuel mixes to meet time-varying demands.
-In fact, WUE varies at a much faster timescale than monthly or seasonably.
-For example, we show hourly on-site WUE and total WUE for the first week of August 2022 in Figure~\ref{fig:snap_carbon_onsite_water} and Figure~\ref{fig:snap_carbon_total_water}, respectively.
-We see that both on-site WUE and total WUE vary significantly over time, and they are not \emph{synchronized} across different locations.
-Therefore, by exploiting \emph{spatial-temporal} diversity of WUE, we can dynamically schedule AI model training and inference to cut the water footprint.
-For example, if we train a small AI model, we can schedule the training task at midnight and/or in a data center location with better water efficiency.
+Judiciously deciding ``when'' and ``where'' to train a large AI model can significantly affect the water footprint.
+The water efficiency exhibits a spatial-temporal diversity --- on-site water efficiency changes due to variations of outside weather conditions, and off-site water efficiency changes due to variations of the grid's energy fuel mixes to meet time-varying demands (Figure~\ref{fig:water_overall}).
+Therefore, we can dynamically schedule AI training and inference in a water-wise manner to cut the water footprint.
+For example, we may schedule AI training at midnight and/or in a data center with better water efficiency.